akitectio/akitect.io/content/courses/microk8s/microk8s-series-06/index.en.md

   - k8s
   - ubuntu
   - virtualbox
-  - virtualbox 7
-  - virtualbox 7 on ubuntu 22.04
 title: Lesson 6 - Installing and using private registry in the Microk8s integrator
 url: /lesson-6-installing-and-using-private-registry-in-the-microk8s-integrator
 weight: 6